AlexFidalgo/TelecomSiteTypeClassifier/README.md

    3. **NomeEntidade**: Name of the company that owns the station.

+   4. **SiglaUf**: State code.

+   5. **CodMunicipio**: Municipality code.

-   4. **NumServico**: Code of the telecommunications service at Anatel.
+   6. **NumServico**: Code of the telecommunications service at Anatel.

-   5. **NumAto**: Number of the Radiofrequency Authorization Act, with the last four digits referring to the year of the respective act's signature. e.g. XYZW2017, act XYZW of 2017.
+   7. **NumAto**: Number of the Radiofrequency Authorization Act, with the last four digits referring to the year of the respective act's signature. e.g. XYZW2017, act XYZW of 2017.

-   6. **EnderecoEstacao**: Complete address where the station is installed.
+   8. **EnderecoEstacao**: Complete address where the station is installed.

-   7. **EndComplemento**: Address complement, if applicable.
+   9. **EndComplemento**: Address complement, if applicable.

-   8. **DesignacaoEmissao**: Based on [Método de Designação - Anatel](https://www.anatel.gov.br/Portal/verificaDocumentos/documento.asp?numeroPublicacao=60403&assuntoPublicacao=null&caminhoRel=null&filtro=1&documentoPath=outros/autocadastramento/metodo_de_designacao.pdf).
+   10. **DesignacaoEmissao**: Based on [Método de Designação - Anatel](https://www.anatel.gov.br/Portal/verificaDocumentos/documento.asp?numeroPublicacao=60403&assuntoPublicacao=null&caminhoRel=null&filtro=1&documentoPath=outros/autocadastramento/metodo_de_designacao.pdf).
 Emission designation.
 For a complete emission designation, we always need 9 alphanumeric characters.
 The first four represent the _necessary bandwidth_; the next three represent the _basic characteristics_, and the last two represent the _optional additional characteristics_.
       8a) **Necessary bandwidth** For a given emission class, the minimum value of the bandwidth occupied by the emission, sufficient to ensure the transmission of information at the required speed and quality for the employed system, under specified conditions.
 The necessary bandwidth will always be expressed by three digits, indicating the first three significant digits of the necessary bandwidth and a letter that occupies the position of the decimal point and represents the bandwidth unit, which will be H for Hertz, K for Kilohertz, M for Megahertz, or G for Gigahertz.
       8b) **Basic characteristics** described by three symbols:
          - First symbol: type of modulation.